DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc I - The Lost Soul.md

 * Since then, Victor and Stella have been working hard to restore her soul to her body, but nothing has worked.
 In the meantime, Stella has had to conceal herself from the many wandering spirits that roam the Border Ethereal, many of which would harm her if they could.
 * Stella feels like she’s slowly losing memories of her life, even as her form in the Ethereal Plane is slowly growing more insubstantial.
 Sometimes, she can’t tell whether she’s herself or someone else; when that happens, she feels as though a part of her is curled up in a warm and wet place, with a comforting heartbeat echoing through the darkness.
 * To make matters worse, the tether between Stella’s shoulder blades that once connected her soul to her body is slowly growing shorter, leaving Victor fearing that she has little more than a week left before she disappears forever.
 (The shorter it gets, the more frequent Stella’s visions become, and the foggier her memory grows.)
 * Neither Victor, Stella, nor Erasmus know the identity of the spirit that severed Stella’s soul from her body.
-However, Erasmus has seen it haunting the Ethereal Plane around Vallaki numerous times since its arrival—seemingly searching for Stella—and has identified it as a *gallows speaker*.
-(Erasmus, who learned of the creatures while reading his father’s notes, can share all of the information about gallows speakers provided on <span class="citation">p.
+However, Victor can inform the players that Erasmus has seen it haunting the Ethereal Plane around Vallaki numerous times since its arrival—seemingly searching for Stella—and has identified it as a *gallows speaker*.
+(Erasmus, who learned of the creatures while reading his father’s notes, has provided Victor with all of the information about gallows speakers provided on <span class="citation">p.
 234 of Van Richten's Guide to Ravenloft</span>.)
 * If asked why they haven’t sought others’ help, Victor stubbornly insists that he doesn’t trust Lady Fiona Wachter; that his own father, the Baron, would be worse than useless; and that he and Stella are perfectly capable of solving her problem on their own.

 If confronted with the fact that he and Stella *haven’t* been capable of solving her problem on their own, Victor’s face crumples, and he briefly looks to be on the verge of tears as he struggles to find a retort.